Migben21/MTRX2700_Major/README.md

 * Miguel Benatiro: Assisted with LIDAR Sensor Module, Documentation; README & Minutes

-* Stephen Capar: Worked on the 'Tetris' Algorithm, GitHub organisation
+* Stephen Capar: Worked on the 'Tetris' Algorithm, Stepper Motor Module, GitHub organisation

 * Yingjie Mi: Worked on Placement Algorithm and an Angle of Object Position Algorithm (Which we ended up failing to integrate)